Ivche1337/IvchePot/README.rst

-Nanopot
+IvchePot
 =======

-Ivchepot is a simple TCP honeypot written in Python 3.
+IvchePot is a simple TCP honeypot written in Python 3.

 Source code
 -----------